stimulant/ampm/README.md

 <a name="integration-configuration"/>
 ## Configuration Parsing

-The contents of the ampm configuration will be passed to the application as a command line argument.
-You should parse this argument as JSON to get your configuration data.
+The contents of the ampm configuration can be passed to the application by emitting at `configRequest` command over the web socket. ampm will respond with a `configRequest` event containing the config data.
+For specific implementation details and examples, see the [ampm-samples](https://github.com/stimulant/ampm-samples/) repo.

 <a name="integration-monitoring"/>
 ## Heartbeat Monitoring

 The persistence layer works by listening for a heartbeat message from the app on an interval.
 If it doesn't get one, it will restart the app (or the machine, if you want).
-To send a heartbeat message, send an OSC message over UDP to localhost on the port specified in ```network.oscFromAppPort``` (default is 3003) that's simply the string ```heart```.
+To send a heartbeat message, send an OSC message over UDP to localhost on the port specified in `network.oscFromAppPort` (default is 3003) that's simply the string `heart`.
 You should probably do this when every frame is rendered.

-For web applications, use a TCP message to ```network.socketToAppPort``` (default is 3002) via a web socket that is also just ```heart```.
+For web applications, use a TCP message to `network.socketToAppPort` (default is 3002) via a web socket that is also just `heart`.

 <a name="integration-logging"/>
 ## Logging

-You can log any message to ampm and it will go through its logging mechanism, including emailing errors out, etc. To send a log message, send a TCP message over a web socket on ```network.socketToAppPort``` (default is 3002).
-The event name should be ```log``` and the payload should be an object like this:
+You can log any message to ampm and it will go through its logging mechanism, including emailing errors out, etc. To send a log message, send a TCP message over a web socket on `network.socketToAppPort` (default is 3002).
+The event name should be `log` and the payload should be an object like this:

 ```JavaScript
 {